-Every patient on trial must receive the same medication and an important feature is the formulation's stability during storage.
+Every patient must receive the same medication and an important feature is the formulation's (new agent's) stability during storage.
 To ensure stability all formulations are subjected to accelerated and real time stability testing.

-Current guidelines require testing at 25° C (50% relative humidity) equivalent to real time and 40° C (75% relative humidity) equivalent to accelerated or stressed conditions.
+Current EU guidelines recommend testing at 25°C (50% relative humidity) equivalent to real time and 40°C (75% relative humidity) equivalent to accelerated or stressed conditions.
+To simplify testing the Unit excludes light unless the molecule is known to exhibit photostability problems.
 Conditions are modified however to suit the properties of individual formulations.

 Real time cannot be accelerated nor recaptured!
 Stability testing is therefore an important stage, product instability could delay entry into clinical trial.
-In addition the small scale nature of early formulations means that each batch may be different, requiring at least real time monitoring to ensure stability.
+In addition the small scale nature of early formulations necessitates that each batch may be different, requiring at least real time monitoring of every batch to ensure stability.